miklosme/papers/src/app/home.md

+# Daily Digest (November 15, 2024)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a bang:

+Are you tired of overly cautious robots?
+Well, researchers have cracked the code on [making robot collision avoidance less conservative](https://papers.miklos.dev/2411.08999).
+By teaching robots to consider their shape and orientation, they've achieved a whopping 33.5% reduction in conservatism.
+This means tighter maneuvers and more efficient navigation without compromising safety.
+It's like giving robots a spatial awareness upgrade!

+But wait, there's more!
+For those of you grappling with uncertainty in multi-agent systems, we've got a game-changer.
+A new study shows how to [find robust Nash equilibria efficiently](https://papers.miklos.dev/2411.09636) in data-driven games.
+This breakthrough allows for modeling agents with different risk appetites and private data, all while keeping things computationally tractable.
+It's like teaching a group of LLMs to play poker, each with their own secret hand!

+Speaking of games, have you ever wondered how to get a group of agents to cooperate without constant prodding?
+Researchers have unveiled an [ingenious method to implement the largest equilibrium](https://papers.miklos.dev/2411.09191) in dynamic games.
+The secret sauce?
+An "informational put" that stays quiet when things are going well but injects carefully crafted signals when agents start to stray.
+It's like having a wise AI overlord that knows exactly when to step in!

+Now, let's blast off into space!
+A fascinating study proposes a [multi-spacecraft framework for exploring interstellar objects](https://papers.miklos.dev/2411.09110).
+By optimally positioning multiple spacecraft around an uncertainty ellipsoid, researchers have found a way to maximize data collection during those rare, fleeting encounters with interstellar visitors.
+It's like coordinating a cosmic paparazzi to get the best shots of a celebrity passing through our solar system!

+Back on Earth, we've got robot swarms getting smarter about [self-localization for inspection tasks](https://papers.miklos.dev/2411.09493).
+Inspired by nature, these robots use a cooperative localization mechanism where a few take on the computational burden, helping their swarm-mates stay on track.
+It's like having a few GPS-equipped leaders in a group of hikers, keeping everyone from getting lost in the woods!

+Last but not least, we're diving deep into the realm of collective intelligence.
+Two groundbreaking papers explore how [Theory of Mind can improve AI collective intelligence](https://papers.miklos.dev/2411.09168) and how [AI agents can self-organize for complex goals](https://papers.miklos.dev/2411.09169).
+These studies draw fascinating parallels between human social structures, biological systems, and the future of multi-agent AI.
+It's like teaching machines the art of office politics and teamwork!

+That's all for today, folks!
+Remember, in the world of AI research, yesterday's science fiction is today's breakthrough paper.
+Stay curious, stay innovative, and keep pushing those boundaries!

 # Daily Digest (November 14, 2024)

 Hold onto your algorithms, AI enthusiasts!
 We've got a groundbreaking development in the world of path planning that's about to revolutionize search and rescue missions.
 Researchers have cracked the code on [optimizing weighted coverage path planning](https://papers.miklos.dev/2411.08634) using Model Predictive Control (MPC).